International Parliamentary Scholarship

-Program Description
+Program description

-The German Bundestag collaborates with the Free University of Berlin, Humboldt University of Berlin and Technical University of Berlin to run its International Parliamentary Internships (IPS) program.
-This gives well qualified young people from the USA, Canada, France, Israel, Central, Eastern and South Eastern Europe and the Arab region with a strong interest in politics the opportunity to gain first-hand experience of Germany's system of parliamentary government.
-The scheme involves a three-month placement with a Member of the German Bundestag.
-Participants are introduced to the wide variety of tasks carried out in a Member's office.
-They may find themselves drafting speeches, articles and letters, for example, or doing preparatory work for plenary sittings.
-The German Bundestag's exchange programs aim to provide an exciting way to teach young people about the significance of friendly cooperation based on shared political and cultural values.
-The scholarship recipients are chosen by the German Bundestag's independent selection panel.
+The German Bundestag collaborates with the Free University of Berlin, Humboldt University of Berlin and Technische Universität Berlin to run its IPS program.
+This gives young people interested in politics from the United States, Canada, France, the Middle East, and other parts of Europe the opportunity to gain first-hand experience of Germany's system of parliamentary government.
+The scheme involves a three-month placement with a member of the German Bundestag.
+Participants are introduced to a variety of tasks carried out in a member's office, including drafting speeches, articles and letters, and doing preparatory work for plenary sittings.
+The Bundestag's exchange programs aim to provide a way to educate young people about the significance of amicable cooperation based on shared political and cultural values.
+The scholarship recipients are chosen by the Bundestag's independent selection panel.

-History of IPS
+History

 The German Bundestag has organized the International Parliamentary Scholarship since 1986.
 The program has its origins in the Bundestag Internship Program (BIP), which only accepted young graduates from the United States.
 20 of these scholarships were awarded between 1986 and 1988.

 In 1989 a similar internship program with France was established on a reciprocal basis, allowing German graduates to also experience parliamentary internships in the French Parliament.
 Since 1989 140 French university graduates have been awarded scholarships of the German Bundestag and 135 German university graduates have received scholarships from the French Parliament.